omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - create dropdown filter for where workouts came from (users, mainsite, comptrain etc.)
 - add ability to edit resultfiles on edit result page
 - add filter for workout id on workout list page
-- add an indicator on the user_page and instance_detail to show if a workout has been edited from the base workout in database
 - add create workout link to workout list page
   - under user authentication in template
 - ?only update base workout times counted and duration at midnight?
   - will help speed up workout creation and all instance updates/saves
 - add filter on workout instance detail page to filter results by date
-- add login to index page.
 - Add privacy setting so users can set their profile/workouts to private and therefore others cant search for/see them.
   - default to public
   - have a setting on each individual workout as well so users can make 1 workout public if they want but the rest of them stay private